 As the pet travel industry is positively booming, most of the top accommodation booking websites allow you to filter by “pet friendly”, “dog friendly”, “pets allowed” or similar.
 There are even some websites dedicated solely to dog friendly accommodation.

 Here are some of the best websites to use:

-- Hotels.com – Whether it’s a chain hotel, privately run B&B, glamping resort, or countryside cottage, Hotels.com is a great option (especially if you’re on a budget).
-They’ve got a “Pet Friendly” option within the ‘Popular Filters’ section, or within the ‘Facilities’ section.
-You can even collect ‘Rewards’, which result in a free night!
+- Booking.com – Whether it’s a chain hotel, privately run B&B, glamping resort, or countryside cottage, Booking.com is a great option (especially if you’re on a budget).
+They also have a “Pets allowed” filter option within the ‘Facility’ section.

 - Expedia – Hotels, glamping resorts, B&Bs, cottages – whichever type of accommodation you need, Expedia will have it.
 You can filter by “Pets allowed” within the ‘Amenities’ filter.